ENTERTAINER OF THE YEAR

 Aside from acting Tatanka performs stand-up comedy internationally throughout the U.S. and Canada.
-Tatanka is one of the youngest touring Native comedians performing today.
-You can also catch him on tour with the hilarious Native American Comedy group, 49 Laughs.
-Tatanka currently continues to travel Indian Country spreading laughter and messages of motivation to all ages with his engagingly clean comedy entertaining audiences everywhere from casinos and schools, conferences and colleges to prisons and rehab centers.
-Means was recently recognized and awarded for his comedy by being voted "Best Comedian" by Albuquerque The Magazine in their annual Best of the City issue.
+Tatanka is one of the busiest touring Native American comedians performing today.
+You can also catch him with the hilarious Native American Comedy group, 49 Laughs.
+Tatanka travels Indian Country spreading laughter and messages of motivation to all ages entertaining audiences everywhere from casinos and schools, conferences and colleges to prisons and rehab centers.
+Means was recognized and awarded for his comedy by being voted "Best Comedian" by Albuquerque The Magazine.

 Means has also developed and launched his own screen printing company, Tatanka Clothing.
 Apparel designed and created to uplift and inspire cultural empowerment.